dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

    is configured on all backends and proxies
  * :dovecot_core:ref:`imapc_host` must point to a load balancer's address that connects to Dovecot proxy

-.. dovecotadded:: 2.3.15 INDEXPVT for imapc is supported from 2.3.15 onwards.
-                  In general INDEXPVT with imapc is only supported for non-obox storages.

 .. dovecotchanged:: 2.4.0,3.0.0 Some selected IMAPC features are auto-enabled
                     by default.
 Please refer to :dovecot_core:ref:`imapc_features`